Quantum secure non-malleable-extractors: A quantum secure -source non-malleable extractor

 where registers ($XY$) are classical (with copies $\hat{X}\hat{Y}$), $\rho_{X\hat{X} \hat{E_1}E_1} $ is canonical purification of $\rho_{XE_1}$ and $\rho_{Y\hat{Y} \hat{E_2}E_2}$ is canonical purification of $\rho_{YE_2}.$

 Let $U: \mathcal{H}_{E_2} \otimes \mathcal{H}_{X} \rightarrow \mathcal{H}_{E_2^\prime} \otimes \mathcal{H}_{Z_2} \otimes \mathcal{H}_X \otimes \mathcal{H}_{X^\prime} \otimes \mathcal{H}_{ \hat{X^\prime}}$ be the Stinespring isometry extension~\footnote{Note the Stinespring isometry extension is safe on register $X$.} of CPTP map $\mathsf{T}_1$ with additional copy $\hat{X^\prime}$ of $X^\prime$, i.e. $\mathsf{T}_1(\theta)= \tr_{Z_2 \hat{X^\prime}}(U \theta U^\dagger)$ for every c-q state $\theta_{XE_2}$.
 Similarly let $V: \mathcal{H}_{E_1} \otimes \mathcal{H}_{Y} \rightarrow \mathcal{H}_{E_1^\prime} \otimes \mathcal{H}_{Z_1} \otimes \mathcal{H}_Y \otimes \mathcal{H}_{Y^\prime} \otimes \mathcal{H}_{ \hat{Y^\prime}}$ be the Stinespring isometry extension of CPTP map $\mathsf{T}_2$ with additional copy $\hat{Y^\prime}$ of $Y^\prime$.
-Since $\rho_{XE_1Y\hat{Y}\hat{E}_2} =\rho_{XE_1} \otimes \rho_{Y\hat{Y}\hat{E}_2},$ we have Similarly since $\rho_{YE_2X\hat{X}\hat{E}_1} =\rho_{YE_2} \otimes \rho_{X\hat{X}\hat{E}_1},$ we have Thus $\rho$ is a $(n-k,n-k) \mhyphen \qmas$, with the following assignment (terms on the left are from Definition~\ref{qmadvk1k2} and on the right are from here), Let $\sigma=(U \otimes V)\rho (U \otimes V)^\dagger$.
+Since $\rho_{XE_1Y\hat{Y}\hat{E}_2} =\rho_{XE_1} \otimes \rho_{Y\hat{Y}\hat{E}_2},$ we have Similarly since $\rho_{YE_2X\hat{X}\hat{E}_1} =\rho_{YE_2} \otimes \rho_{X\hat{X}\hat{E}_1},$ we have Thus $\rho$ is a $(n-k,n-k) \mhyphen \qpas$, with the following assignment (terms on the left are from Definition~\ref{qmadvk1k2} and on the right are from here), Let $\sigma=(U \otimes V)\rho (U \otimes V)^\dagger$.
 Note $\sigma_{XX'E_1'E_2'YY'} =(\mathsf{T}_1 \otimes \mathsf{T}_2) (\rho_{XE_1E_2Y})$ and $\sigma$ is a $(n-k,n-k) \mhyphen \nmas$.
 Using Theorem~\ref{thm:2nmext}, we have

-and Using Fact~\ref{fact:data}, we further have and which completes the proof. \end{proof}
+\suppress{ and } Using Fact~\ref{fact:data}, we further have \suppress{and } which completes the proof. \end{proof}

-\suppress{ In the context of quantum secure $2 \mhyphen$source extractors, Arnon-Friedman, Portmann and Scholz~\cite{APS16} introduced quantum-Markov-adversary ($\qmra$).
+\suppress{ In the context of quantum secure $2 \mhyphen$source extractors, Arnon-Friedman, Portmann and Scholz~\cite{APS16} introduced quantum Markov adversary ($\qmra$).
 Informally, $\qmra$ gets the registers $\rho_{E}$ as quantum side information in $\rho_{XEY} $ such that Note from Fact~\ref{fact:markov}, $\rho_{XEY}$ forms a Markov-chain iff where $T$ is classical register over a finite alphabet.
 We refer the reader to~\cite{APS16} for complete details.
-We propose to incorporate non-malleable-extractor security against $\qmra$ as follows.
+We propose to incorporate non-malleable extractor security against $\qmra$ as follows.